AdaCore/gnatstudio/docs/users_guide/remote.rst

 system different from the one on their desktop machine.

 One common way of operating in such an environment is to access the server through a remote windowing system such as X Window System.
-GPS can be used in such way, but it is not necessarily the most efficient configuration because running GPS remotely on a shared server increases the workload of the server as well as traffic on the network.
+GNAT Studio can be used in such way, but it is not necessarily the most efficient configuration because running GNAT Studio remotely on a shared server increases the workload of the server as well as traffic on the network.
 When the network is slow, user interactions can become uncomfortably sluggish.
 This is unfortunate because the desktop used to access the network is often a powerful PC that remains idle most of the time.
-To address this situation, GPS offers the option of running natively on the desktop, with compilation, execution, and/or debugging activities performed transparently on one or more remote servers.
+To address this situation, GNAT Studio offers the option of running natively on the desktop, with compilation, execution, and/or debugging activities performed transparently on one or more remote servers.

 .. _Requirements: